jasenfinch/projecttemplates/README.md

 To add in the future:

-* add git and GitHub support
+* git and GitHub support
-* add docker support
+* docker support